 Task Forces are established from time to time by the SSC Chair in consultation with the SSC Steering Committee.
 Task Forces are mandated with a specific duty, usually in a specified time period.
-In the 2013-2016 Quadrennium, two SSC Task Forces have been established:
+In the 2013-2016 Quadrennium, three SSC Task Forces have been established:

 SSC and WCPA joint Task Force on Biodiversity and Protected Areas

 The Joint Task Force on Biodiversity and Protected Areas addresses the many issues which sit on the interface between species conservation and protected area conservation, and was dually convened by the Chairs of the Species Survival Commission and the World Commission on Protected Areas on 26 Sep 2009.
 The Joint Task Force has two objectives for the current quadrennium.
 The first is to conduct a meta-study of the determinants which increase the likelihood of protected areas delivering biodiversity outcomes, with a long-term view of establishing a process to maintain the data necessary to evaluate this question iteratively.
 The second is to convene a scientific stakeholder process to consolidate the standards and criteria for the identification of key biodiversity areas as sites of global biodiversity conservation significance and requiring the establishment of site-scale safeguards.